Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Experimental Studies

-The computational complexity of DCF2D is primarily governed by the environmental selection mechanism.
-In \textbf{Stage 1}, the simultaneous execution of the main population ($MP$) and the exploration population ($AP_0$), both based on the SPEA2 selection strategy, results in a baseline complexity of $O(2MN^2)$ per generation, where $M$ is the number of objectives and $N$ is the population size.
+The computational complexity of DCF2D is dominated by environmental selection.
+In \textbf{Stage 1}, both $MP$ and $AP_0$ maintain $N$ solutions and are updated using candidate sets of size $3N/2$.
+Therefore, their total per-generation complexity is $O(MN^2)$, where $M$ and $N$ denote the number of objectives and the population size, respectively.

-In \textbf{Stage 2}, while the dynamic constraint decoupling mechanism introduces additional auxiliary tasks, the computational overhead is significantly optimized through two strategic designs.
-First, the update of the Infeasible Archive ($LI$) and the $MP$ involves non-dominated sorting, maintaining a complexity of $O(MN^2)$.
-Second, for the auxiliary populations ($AP_i$), we employ a simplified selection mechanism based on $k$-Nearest Neighbor ($k$-NN) density estimation, which has a lower complexity of approximately $O(N \log N)$.
-Furthermore, the population size of each $AP_i$ is reduced to $N/4$.
-Consequently, in the worst-case scenario where all $n_{con}$ constraints require active auxiliary populations, the per-generation complexity is approximately:

-This indicates that the marginal cost of adding a helper task is significantly lower than that of the main task.
-Therefore, DCF2D achieves a comparable or even superior efficiency level relative to existing multi-population methods like C3M \cite{c3m} and MCCMO \cite{mccmo}, which typically scale linearly with $O(n_{con}MN^2)$ due to the maintenance of full-sized populations for each task.